 7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.

-The world believes that married partners need to have separate lives to be healthy.
-That is simply not Godís plan in creating men and women or marriage.
-He intended for married people to share a life together and create a family.
-Intimacy is formed when people are planning their lives together rather than living two separate lives in the same household.
-Those who do not understand Godís plan for married people can be misled into thinking it is unhealthy to share everything with one person, but that is what makes marriage different than any other relationship.
+Many in the world believe that married partners need “space” to the point of leading separate lives to have a healthy relationship.
+In no way does the Bible advocate codependency.
+However, a marriage is by definition a life lived and planned together; it is interdependency.
+Those who do not understand God’s plan for marriage may think it is unhealthy to share everything with one person, but that is what makes marriage different from any other relationship.
 It is a blessed union between two people and mirrors that of Christ and His church.